A unified diffuse interface method for the interaction of rigid bodies with elastoplastic solids and multi-phase mixtures: Introduction

 The work of \citet{WallisFluxEnriched} used a reduced-equation Allaire-type \cite{Allaire} multi-material diffuse interface scheme, adapted by \citet{Barton2019} to include elastoplastic solids.
 On top of this underlying multi-material method, additional history parameters such as plastic strain, and scalar fields such as the void volume fraction, were then used to include additional physics in a straightforward manner.
+This method features a separate equation of state for each material, which then combine in mixture regions according to thermodynamically consistent rules, weighted by the volume fraction they occupy.
+This is in contrast to other mixture methods such as multi-fluid mixing, as presented by \citet{BatesRM} and \citet{MosedaleLES}, although it can be noted that similar numerical methods may be used in both cases.

+The method at hand forms part of a rich history of research into pure-Eulerian Godunov methods for coupled solid-fluid type problems.
+This background includes the development of the underpinning hyperbolic hyperelastic models of elastoplastic solids \cite{romenski:1989,plohr:1992,godunov:2003,peshkov:2014}, the development of single material Godunov numerical methods \cite{wang:1993,miller:2001,titarev:2008,barton:2009,barton:2010a,hill:2010}, the extension to multi-materials using sharp interface methods \cite{miller:2002,barton:2010b,BartonLevelSet,barton:2013,schoch:2013,lopez:2014}, the development of diffuse interface methods \cite{favrie:2009,favrie:2012,hank:2017,Barton2019}, and the development of the models to include additional physics such as damage and reactive materials in \cite{michael:2018,barton:2016,barton:2017,WallisMultiPhysics,WallisFluxEnriched}.
+The references presented here are by no means exhaustive, but rather they represent a selection of seminal works from an area which remains very active.

 As outlined by \citet{WallisFluxEnriched}, the major benefit of the new scheme is its straightforward, practical approach.
 Very little additional numerical machinery must be added to incorporate rigid bodies, and any desired physics.
 For the hyperbolic update, the same set of partial differential equations is solved across the entire domain, incorporating the effect of all materials in the mixture.
 The numerical methods required to mediate the rigid boundary conditions are highly local to the rigid body interface, avoiding the parallel communication that can be required for other methods.
 This simplicity allows the method to parallelise efficiently over several layers of adaptive mesh refinement (AMR) and in three dimensions.
 Additionally, as rigid bodies are represented as a continuous scalar field in a standard Cartesian mesh, no additional effort must be made in creating an appropriate mesh, or re-meshing, and the use of body fitted meshes is avoided.
 The new methods developed in this work are entirely compatible with the previous works on which it is based, as the same underlying multi-material system of equations employed by \citet{WallisFluxEnriched} is used here.
 This allows the new rigid body method to be applied to a wide variety of applications, including single material fluid flow, elastoplastic-rigid interaction, and reactive fluid mixtures (as presented by \citet{WallisMultiPhysics}).
 This work will therefore present a number of validation cases covering this range, with both experimental and numerical comparison.